 - PRISMA flow diagram charges.
 The PRISMA 2020 flow diagram is required for publication, yet some providers charge $50 to $200 to produce it.
 Research Gold includes an editable PRISMA 2020 flow diagram with every systematic review.

 The bottom line: a provider quoting $500 for a systematic review may cost $2,000 or more once essential components are added.
-Research Gold's transparent pricing includes everything listed above with no hidden fees.
+Research Gold's browse our pricing packages includes everything listed above with no hidden fees.

 Yes, for most researchers the return on investment is substantial.
 The value of a professional systematic review service extends beyond the manuscript itself.